Sprout Stack: sprouting good sense

 Experts claim that by 2050, there will be more than 10 billion people in the world to feed.
 Here in Australia, our rapidly growing and increasingly urban population is already putting mounting pressure on farmers and the resources they rely upon.
 It’s clear that we need to think about new, smarter and more efficient ways to produce nutritious food.
 One Australian ag-tech start-up has been doing just that.
 Sprout Stack produces “hyperlocal”, clean and green mixed salads and micro-herbs out of Australia’s first and only commercial-scale vertical farm.
 This is basically farming which grows crops in vertically stacked layers.

-As well as saving water and reducing the use of chemicals, the aim of vertical farming is to make farming in urban environments possible, and to grow food in close proximity to the market that eats it: it’s food for locals, by locals.
+As well as saving water and reducing the use of chemicals, the aim of vertical farming is to make farming in urban environments possible, and to grow food in close proximity to the market that eats it.
+It’s food for locals, by locals.
 Sprout Stack’s produce averages just 16 hours from harvest to store, whereas it takes about a week for traditionally farmed produce to make it to our supermarkets.
 And because the food is so local, it’s more nutritious.

 For more on Sprout Stack, head to the website.
 Sprout Stack salads are sold at Harris Farms Sydney-wide and local independent grocers.